shpaw415/bunext/README.md

 - head data is reloaded in dev mode
 - env variable are now accessible in the build if it's prefix is PUBLIC\_ (new bun feature of 1.1.39)
 - Fix ServerAction undefined variable not assign

+## 0.8.18

 - Fix Database shema union type making number as string
 - Database shema in json object in array are concidered union
+- Database shema union in json column type can be string or/and number